What can I study?

 Directory of Modules

 Module details can be found listed under each department in the Directory of Modules.
-If the module description does not provide enough information for your home university to approve them, you can email globalopps@sheffield.ac.uk, quoting the module code and title, and we will liaise with the academic subject area concerned to obtain this information.
+If the module description does not provide enough information for your home university to approve them, you can email globalopps@sheffield.ac.uk, quoting the module code, title and missing information, and we will liaise with the academic subject area concerned to obtain this information.
 Please note that not all the modules listed in the Directory will be available to Study Abroad/Exchange students and the list of modules available to you will be accessible during the application process.

 Remember to: